The CAN SLIM Trading Method – Screening, Entry and Exit Methods

 Does The CAN SLIM Strategy Work?

-The CAN SLIM investing system is a rules-based system that mixes fundamental analysis with momentum investing principles.
+The CAN SLIM investing system is a rules-based system that mixes fundamental technical analysis with momentum investing principles.
 You want to make bets on companies with solid growth and a viable business model, while at the same time being sensitive to price movements and the actions of other investors in the market.
 This process allows us to ride the big price waves in momentum stocks.

 What you may be interested to know is whether or not CAN SLIM is the real deal.